liveaction/liveaction-integrations/LiveNX/integrations/README.md

 # LiveNX Integration Tool

-A Python3 utility for synchronizing inventory and alerts between LiveNX, NetLD, and ServiceNow platforms.
+A Python3 utility for synchronizing inventory and alerts between LiveNX, NetLD, BlueCat and ServiceNow platforms.

 ## Overview

 This tool provides bidirectional synchronization capabilities for:
-- Device inventory between LiveNX and NetLD
+- Device inventory between LiveNX, NetLD and BlueCat
 - Alerts/incidents between LiveNX, NetLD, and ServiceNow
+- Sites between LiveNX and BlueCat

 ## Prerequisites

 - Python 3.x
-- Access to LiveNX, NetLD, and/or ServiceNow APIs
+- Access to LiveNX, NetLD, BlueCat and/or ServiceNow APIs
 - Required Python packages (install via pip):
   - `argparse`
   - Additional dependencies from the `common`, `netld`, and `servicenow` modules